zeobviouslyfakeacc/InterloperRegionSelection/README.md

 ## Instructions

-1. Start a game in Interloper mode:
+1. Start a new game in Interloper mode:

    ![Screenshot of experience mode selection](images/screenshot-1.png)
-2. Select a starting region from the list:
+2. Select one of the starting regions available in Interloper from the map:

    ![Screenshot of starting region selection](images/screenshot-2.png)